Larne move top and Carrick shock Coleraine

 Shea Gordon and Craig Farquhar both hit the woodwork and Kym Nelson cleared off his own goal line, before Leroy Millar netted a third in in the final minute of added time after Bonis' shot was blocked.

-It was an action packed finish that was in contrast to an often dour first half, with the best chance of the opening 45 minutes seeing Bonis blast wide from six-yards after Micheal Glynn's cutback.
+It was an action packed finish that was in contrast to an often dour first-half, with the best chance of the opening 45 minutes seeing Bonis blast wide from six-yards after Micheal Glynn's cutback.

-The win takes Larne to the top of the league table, with Ballymena still searching for their first points of the campaign.

 Cruise for Crues